carlosproiete/JSONforBeginners/README.md

 Hello!

-This is a simple Console Application, to cover creation and manipulation of JavaScript Object Notation, and it's use in C#, through a NuGet Package called:
+This is a simple Console Application, to cover creation and manipulation of .NET objects, using JavaScript Object Notation, and it's use in C#, through a NuGet Package called:

 ```Newtonsoft.JSON```, recommended by the book ```"Exam Ref 70-483 - Programming in C#"```